Lyon shooting: Orthodox priest seriously wounded | DW | 31.10.2020

 The source said the suspect is on the run.

-The priest is now in a local hospital with life-threatening injuries after being hit in the abdomen, a police official told The Associated Press.
+The priest is now in a local hospital after being hit in the abdomen, a police official told The Associated Press.

 The reason for the attack is unclear.